Posts

 Image

-Nitish Kumar and his incredible calisthenics a face-off fiesta between Ghālib and Shakespeare During Nitish Kumar's tenure as the Minister of Railways in early 2000s, I had the privilege of serving as the Master of Ceremonies in numerous official and semi-official events where he graced us as the chief guest.
-I was a mere middle-level railway executive and I distinctly recall how he not only remembered my name but also consistently made an effort to personally greet me with a warm smile.
-His thoughtful gestures left me genuinely gratified and I held him in high esteem as a person of admirable character, even though I may have differed in my assessment of his policies for the Indian Railways, which I did not perceive as progressive enough.
-However, regrettably, I find myself with no other option but to view him as the epitome of political inconsistency, the ultimate Aaya Ram Gaya Ram (literally Ram has come, Ram has gone) player; this expression in politics of India means
+During Nitish Kumar's tenure as Minister of Railways in the early 2000s, I had the privilege of serving as Master of Ceremonies at numerous official and semi-official events where he graced the occasion as chief guest.
+I was then a middle-level railway executive, and I distinctly recall how he not only remembered my name but consistently made the effort to greet me personally with a warm smile.
+His thoughtful gestures left me genuinely gratified, and I held him in high esteem as a man of admirable character, even though I differed in my assessment of his policies for the Indian Railways, which I did not consider progressive enough.
+However, regrettably, I now find myself compelled to view him as the epitome of political inconsistency, the ultimate Aaya Ram Gaya Ram (Ram cometh, Ram goeth) player.
+The phrase, literally meaning Ram has come, Ram has gone, refers in Indian politics to the frequent floor crossing, turncoating, party switching and legislative horse trading practise...

 Are the Vande projects in doldrums?